-5.3 ABOUT THE BASELINE DATA
+5.2 ABOUT THE BASELINE DATA

-The data represents available, up to date, information which provides an accurate snapshot of the current status of key sustainable development issues within the region.
+The data represents information collated for the 2009 Appraisal, providing an accurate snapshot of the status of key sustainable development issues within the region.
+Where new studies have been undertaken, eg. the 2011 Landscape and Visual Appraisal, these have been used to inform the review of data.
 It also allows a view to be formed on how the baseline may develop in the future, in the absence of the Draft AAP.